Saif-Saleemi/Nexus---FYP/Diary.md

 Wednesday 5th October - Conducted meeting with supervisor, taking notes on advice for my project plan.

 Thursday 6th October - Updated Project Plan to fit in line with advice given by supervisor and submitted Project plan.
 Will commence research on State-agent driven design starting 7th October and will follow the project plan timeline from there.

+Week 4:
+Researching State-Driven Agent Design and Creating a Report:

+Monday 10th October - Researched Chapter 2 of *Programming Game AI by Example* using the various examples provided to further my understanding of the topic

+Saturday 15th October - Completed The Report for Chapter 2     3 days after deadline!!!

+Saturday 15th October - Begun Research on Sequencing Patterns

+Goals for Week 5:

+Using *Game Programming Patterns* by Robert Nystrom

+- Research and Produce a report on Sequencing Patterns (Chapter 3)
+- Research and Produce a report on Behavioral Patterns (Chapter 4)
+- Further My understanding of the Unity Editor by Watching *Learn Unity* by Imphenzia